ploomber/ploomber/doc/user-guide/jupyter.rst

 When you start the Jupyter app (via the ``jupyter notebook`` command), the extension looks for a ``pipeline.yaml`` file in the current directory and parent directories.
-If it finds one, it will load the pipeline and inject the appropriate cell if the file is task in the loaded pipeline.
+If it finds one, it will load the pipeline and inject the appropriate cell if the current file is task in the loaded pipeline.

-If your are not using a ``pipeline.yaml`` file, but using just a directory with scripts, you can override this behavior by setting the ``ENTRY_POINT`` environment variable.
-For example, to load a pipeline from the current
+If your are not using a ``pipeline.yaml`` file, but using just a directory with scripts, you can override the default behavior by setting an ``ENTRY_POINT`` environment variable.
+For example, to load a pipeline from scripts in the current directory:
-directory:

 .. code-block:: console